-THERMAL AND HVAC STUDIES 1
+THERMAL AND HVAC STUDIES 1 ENGR-0050 | 1.5 credits

 This course provides students with the skills to solve problems related to thermodynamics.
 This course covers temperature scales, heat transfer, steam generation, and laws for perfect gases.
 Density and pressure, temperature and heat, force, pressure, calorimetry, expansion and contraction, and the laws of thermodynamics are also discussed.